Vyral/adam-rodriguez/_posts/2021-09-21-what-types-of-homeowners-insurance-coverage-are-there.md

 Today we’re talking about homeowners insurance.
 Even though I’m not an insurance agent, this question seems to come up a lot: “What do I need to know about homeowners insurance?”

-The standard homeowners policy is divided into 2 sections: property coverages and liability coverages.
+The standard homeowners policy is divided into two sections: property coverages and liability coverages.
 Let’s start by taking a closer look at the types of property coverage.

 **Coverage A - Dwelling:** provides protection for your home and the structures attached to your home.